Yousif-Elfeky/Zeeman-Software/README.md

 The software uses:
 - PyQt6 for the graphical interface
-- OpenCV for image processing
+- OpenCV for image processing and circle detection
 - NumPy for numerical computations
 - Pandas for data management
 - Matplotlib for visualization

+## Advanced Features

+### Auto-Ring Detection

+The software includes an advanced auto-ring detection algorithm that can optimize the manually specified center point for more accurate measurements.
+See [AUTO_RING_DETECTOR.md](docs/AUTO_RING_DETECTOR.md) for a detailed explanation of the algorithm and implementation.